5T33Z0/OC-Little-Translated/14_OCLP_Wintel/WIiFi_Sonoma.md

 13. Apply the Root patches, reboot and enjoy your newly working Wifi in macOS Sonoma!

 **NOTE**: If the Patcher does not show you the option to patch WiFi, then the spoof doesn't work.
 In this case you need to try a different spoof or use Method 1 instead!

+### Tipps for Troubleshooting
+- Open IORegistry explorer
+- Search for `ARPT`
+- Highlight the ARPT entry and look for the property `IOName` in the list on the right
+- If the listed `IOName` is identical with the one you injected via `DeviceProperties` then the spoof is working.
+- If it shows the original `IOName`, the spoof doesn't work.

 ## Notes
 - Keep in mind that incremental system updates will no longer work once you applied root patches.
 Instead the complete macOS installer will be downloaded (≈ 13 GB).
 [There's a workaround](https://github.com/5T33Z0/OC-Little-Translated/blob/main/S_System_Updates/OTA_Updates.md) that allows incremental updates to work temporarily.